The Master of Disguise

-The Master of Disguise is a 2002 American adventure comedy film directed by Perry Andelin Blake in his directorial debut, written by Dana Carvey and Harris Goldberg, and starring Carvey, Brent Spiner, Jennifer Esposito, Harold Gould and James Brolin.
-The film was produced by Carvey's fellow Saturday Night Live alumnus, Adam Sandler, through Happy Madison Productions.
+The Master of Disguise is a 2002 American adventure comedy film directed by production designer Perry Andelin Blake in his sole directorial effort; written by Dana Carvey and Harris Goldberg; and produced by Sid Ganis, Alex Siskin, Barry Bernardi, and Todd Garner.
+The film stars Carvey, Brent Spiner, Jennifer Esposito, Harold Gould, and James Brolin.
 It tells the story of a man who is trained to become a "Master of Disguise" by his grandfather when a master criminal kidnaps his parents.

-The film grossed $43.4 million on a $16 million budget but was panned by critics, having a 1% approval rating on Rotten Tomatoes.
-Critics have called it one of the worst movies ever made.
+Produced by Revolution Studios, The Master of Disguise was released by Sony Pictures Releasing in the United States on August 2, 2002.
+The film received overwhelmingly negative reviews, with many critics deeming it among the worst films ever made.
+Despite its panning, it grossed $43.4 million on a $16 million budget.